rizac/sdaas/README.md

    - pre-filter malformed data via a user-defined threshold
    - assign robustness weights
- - as station installation / metadata checker, leveraging the scores temporal trends (see e.g., figure 1st row)
+ - as station installation / metadata checker, leveraging the scores temporal trends (see figure, where each dot represents a waveform segment downloaded from four different sensors whose channel code is reported in the plots)

 Notes: